TCB13/thunder-tus-php/Readme.md

 ````
 We've only provided the PSR HTTP request and response implementations on the controller by calling `$server->loadHTTPInterfaces(..)`.

-## Examples, Clients and Extensions
+## Client Implementations

-You may find more in-dept examples at the `examples` directory, including a simple client and a client with the tus-crosscheck and tus-express extensions enabled.
+- **PHP Client**: At the `examples` directory you may find a simple client implementation and tus-crosscheck / tus-express examples as well;
+- **JavaScript / ES6**: https://github.com/stenas/thunder-tus-js-client - a very well tested tus-crosscheck / tus-express capable client with minimal footprint.